 - Cut down on snacking between meals.
 This will help prevent plaque from producing acid and will reduce the time that your teeth are exposed to harmful acids.

-Try to choose non-sugary and low-fat options when snacking:
+Choose non-sugary and low-fat options when snacking, such as:

 - Raw fruits and vegetables